Jummit/behavior-tree/README.md

 ### Composites

 Composites execute a variable amount of branches in different ways.
-The amount can be increased and decreased with the `+` and `-` buttons.
+The order of execution is calculated by the position of the nodes.
+They are executed from top to bottom.

 |Node|Description|
 |-|-|